dell/omnia/docs/source/SecurityConfigGuide/ProductSubsystemSecurity.rst

     - Switch **[default]**: To discovery the cluster by routing communication through particular switch ports over SNMPv3, non-admin switch credentials must be provided.

 .. note:: IPMI is not required on the control plane.
-However compute nodes (iDRACs in the cluster/private network) require IPMI to be enabled for BMC discovery.
+However, compute nodes (iDRACs in the cluster/private network) require IPMI to be enabled for BMC discovery.

 Omnia can be installed via CLI only.
 Slurm and Kubernetes are deployed and configured on the cluster.
 FreeIPA or LDAP is installed for providing authentication.